dkj/CrazyLIMS/docs/domain-samples.md

 3. Update labware assignments to show where the derivative material resides.

 Future enhancements will add workflow-aware helpers, but the current schema already supports complex provenance chains.

+## Seeded Provenance Examples

+The demo database now seeds several provenance graphs to mirror the pre-redux examples while also covering the new redux prompt scenarios:

+- **Organoid expansion** – `Organoid Expansion Batch RDX-01` demonstrates linear growth, parallel derivative extractions (RNA + protein), and a cryopreserved backup branch, all owned by project `PRJ-002`.
+- **LCMS spike-in analysis** – `LCMS Run 042 Analyte Panel` joins provenance from a participant plasma prep and a newly created quality-control mixture to illustrate converging parents.
+- **PBMC multi-omics workflow** – New enrichment, RNA, protein, and library samples extend the `PBMC Batch 001` lineage to show diamonds and re-converging descendants inside `PRJ-001`.

+Two additional researcher personas (`carol@example.org`, `diego@example.org`) are added to cover collaboration flows and ensure the provenance explorer has multiple contributor viewpoints.